Chris Calaguio

 Christian Jay Calaguio (born December 26, 1975, in Makati, Philippines) is a Filipino former professional basketball player.
-He last played for the San Miguel Beermen in the Philippine Basketball Association.
+He last played for the San Miguel Beermen in the Philippine Basketball Association (PBA).
 He is a former San Beda Red Cub cager and was one of the star players of the Colegio de San Juan de Letran Knights during his college days in the National Collegiate Athletic Association.
 After playing for the Knights, he went on to play in the defunct Metropolitan Basketball Association as a member of the San Juan Knights.

 After the MBA disbanded in 2002, he played for the Shell Turbo Chargers and then with the San Miguel Beermen, where he ended up via the dispersal draft after Shell disbanded as well in 2005.

 High school and college career

 Calaguio starred for the San Beda Red Cubs in high school, before graduating in 1994.
 He played under Coach Ato Badolato.

 Calaguio then played for the Letran Knights in college, which were the rivals of San Beda.
 He teamed up with Kerby Raymundo and Aldin Ayo under Coach Louie Alas, and started over Willie Miller.
 In 1998, he got MVP honors and the championship.